 - How Can I Prepare Myself To File For A Divorce In Florida?

-- What Factors Does The Court Consider In The Division Of Assets And Debts In A Divorce?
+- What Factors Does A Court Consider In The Division Of Assets And Debts In A Divorce?

 Florida divorce laws provide that any and all property acquired during the course of the marriage is subject to equitable distribution.
 See Florida Statute 61.075.
 While there are exceptions to the rule, the Court has the power to divide property and liabilities regardless of whose name is on the title including, but not limited to real property, bank accounts, retirements, vehicles and credit card debt.